 Since then there have been a few updates to the library but it was not until 2017 when Sheetsee got it's next major upgrade.

 In Spring of 2017 Sheetsee was cleaned up and downsized.
 Charting support and some dependencies were removed to make maintenance and overall size better.

 Sheetsee comes into play after you use Tabletop.js, a library that handles the messy interactions with the Google Spreadsheets API for you and returns a lovely array of your data.
 At the end of the day, however, Sheetsee just wants an array of JSON data, if you have some on hand already, you can use Sheetsee too :)

-Thanks to Code for America for providing the platform me to build the first version of sheetsee.js for Macon, Georgia.
+Thanks to Code for America for providing the platform for me build the first version of sheetsee.js for Macon, Georgia.

 Thanks to all the authors and contributors to Tabletop.js, Leaflet.js and Mustache.js.
 Thanks to Google and the Internet for existing and to all those who've written tutorials or asked or answered a question on StackOverflow.